 That may be Made without your Consent or Authorization

-Required by Law: We may use or disclose your protected health information to the extent that the use or disclosure is required by law.
+Required by Law: We may use or disclose your PHI to the extent that the use or disclosure is required by law.
 The use or disclosure will be made in compliance with the law.

-Health Oversight: We may disclose your protected health information to a governmental agency for activities authorized or required by law, such as audits, investigations, and inspections.
+Health Oversight: We may disclose your PHI to a governmental agency for activities authorized or required by law, such as audits, investigations, and inspections.

-Abuse or Neglect: With your consent or where required by law, we may disclose your protected health information to a public health authority that is authorized by law to receive reports of abuse, neglect or domestic violence.
+Abuse or Neglect: With your consent or where required by law, we may disclose your PHI to a public health authority that is authorized by law to receive reports of abuse, neglect or domestic violence.

-Product Monitoring and Recalls: We may disclose your protected health information to a person or company required by the Food and Drug Administration to report adverse events, product defects or problems, and biologic product deviations; to track products; to enable product recalls; to make repairs or replacements, or in connection with post-marketing surveillance, as required by law.
+Product Monitoring and Recalls: We may disclose your PHI to a person or company required by the Food and Drug Administration to report adverse events, product defects or problems, and biologic product deviations; to track products; to enable product recalls; to make repairs or replacements, or in connection with post-marketing surveillance, as required by law.

-Legal Proceedings: We may disclose protected health information in the course of any judicial or administrative proceeding, in response to an order of a court or administrative tribunal (to the extent such disclosure is expressly authorized), in certain conditions in response to a subpoena, discovery request or other lawful process.
+Legal Proceedings: We may disclose PHI in the course of any judicial or administrative proceeding, in response to an order of a court or administrative tribunal (to the extent such disclosure is expressly authorized), or in certain conditions, in response to a subpoena, discovery request or other lawful process.

 Decedents: Health information may be disclosed to medical examiners, funeral directors or coroners to enable them to carry out their lawful duties.
-Protected health information does not include health information of a person who has been deceased for more than 50 years.
+PHI does not include health information of a person who has been deceased for more than 50 years.

 Organ/Tissue Donation: If you are an organ donor, your health information may be used or disclosed for cadaveric organ, eye or tissue donation purposes.

-Criminal Activity: We may disclose your protected health information if we believe that the use or disclosure is necessary to prevent or lessen a serious and imminent threat to the health or safety of a person or the public.
-We also may disclose protected health information if it is necessary for law enforcement authorities to identify or apprehend an individual.
+Criminal Activity: We may disclose your PHI if we believe that the use or disclosure is necessary to prevent or lessen a serious and imminent threat to the health or safety of a person or the public.
+We also may disclose PHI if it is necessary for law enforcement authorities to identify or apprehend an individual.

 Military Activity and National Security: When the appropriate conditions apply, we may use or disclose protected health information of individuals who are Armed Forces personnel for authorized military purposes, as required by law.

-Workers’ Compensation: Your protected health information may be disclosed by us as authorized to comply with workers’ compensation laws and other similar legally-established programs.
+Workers’ Compensation: Your PHI may be disclosed by us as authorized to comply with workers’ compensation laws and other similar legally-established programs.

 Required Uses and Disclosures: Under the law, we must make disclosures to you and when required by the Secretary of the Department of Health and Human Services to investigate or determine our compliance with the requirements of the federal privacy regulations.